 - The remote.
 Why on earth does a device, 98% usage of which can be limited to roughly 7 buttons (power, play/pause, FF/RW, arrow keys) have 43 buttons on the remote?

 - The front LED.
 This would almost go under “The Bad” - there’s a button panel on the front under which they’ve put a bright blue LED.
 Having this thing under your TV is quite distracting and I can’t understand why they didn’t put an option in there to turn it off!

 - AVCHD, bitmap and audio playback.
 What for?
 Why would I not just connect my camcorder, camera, iPod, whatever straight to the TV, amp, etc?
 Especially since this thing doesn’t have any ports in the front…

 The bottom line

-The M-6500A has more than it’s fair share of flaws, but it does fulfil it’s most important task - playing back any video material you’ve downloaded - really well.
+The M-6500A has more than it’s fair share of flaws, but it does fullfill it’s most important task - playing back any material in your media collection - really well.
 The subtitle support is solid and it doesn’t make you afraid to use the fast forward button.
 Too bad that getting the media onto it is way too painful.
 You almost have to wonder if installing a hard drive is worth it, considering how much easier it is to just stream over NFS.
 This is a shame, because with a large enough drive, this thing could make a nice little jukebox.